Bachelor of Outdoor Recreation Education

 The natural resources education major promotes a deep understanding of ecology and the cultural and natural history of the alpine, woodland, coastal and river environments of south-eastern Australia.
 This major offers 50 days of field trip experience.

-Once you graduate, you could go on to work as a leader in school camps or environmental centres, as an outdoor education instructor, or as a leader or instructor in the adventure travel industry.
-If you major in natural resources, you could find a role in land and natural resources management, as a community educator in sustainability and ecology, or in an environmental education centre.
-You could also work as a ranger or education officer in a national park.
+You can work as a leader in school camps or environmental centres, as an outdoor education instructor, or as a leader or instructor in the adventure travel industry.
+Natural resources education graduates are likely to find many roles in land and natural resources management, community education for sustainability and ecology, and in environmental education centres.
+You may also find employment as a ranger or education officer in national parks.